Do I Need a Cookie Banner on My Website? (2026)

 Why this question is harder than it sounds

-You added a cookie banner because a plugin told you to, or because a competitor has one, or because someone said "GDPR."
-You have no idea if it actually works.
+You added a cookie banner because a plugin told you to, or because a competitor had one, or because someone said "GDPR" and that was enough.
+You have no idea if it works.
 You are not alone.
-Most banners are either legally broken or entirely unnecessary.
+Most banners are either legally broken or not needed in the first place.

 - EU/EEA (27 countries): Prior opt-in consent required for all non-essential cookies.
 The strictest regime in the world.